Lakshay-DS-AI/Mental_Health_Chatbot/README.md

-🧠 Mental Health Support Chatbot
+🧠 Mental Health Support Chatbot␣␣
 A web-based mental health support assistant built with Flask, Groq API, Whisper (Speech-to-Text), and gTTS (Text-to-Speech).
 This app provides a safe and supportive chatbot experience with both text and voice interaction.
 🚀 Features